uidaholib/main-web-redesign_draft/content/services/agreements/index.md

 A publish and read agreement is another type of transformative agreement where only open access publishing fees (APCs) are included in the contract; reading subscription-based articles is included at no additional charge.

 {% include feature/alert.html text="Do you have questions or a suggestion for a Transformative Publishing Agreement?
-Email Samantha Thompson-Franklin at <sthompsonfranklin@uidaho.edu>" align="center" color="info" %}
+Please get in touch at <lib-erm@uidaho.edu>" align="center" color="info" %}